ChristianFox/KFXSesameView/README.md

 [![Size](https://img.shields.io/github/repo-size/ChristianFox/KFXSesameView?color=orange)](https://img.shields.io/github/repo-size/ChristianFox/KFXSesameView?color=orange)
 [![Files](https://img.shields.io/github/directory-file-count/ChristianFox/KFXSesameView?color=orange)](https://img.shields.io/github/directory-file-count/ChristianFox/KFXSesameView?color=orange)

-# WARNING - This project has not been updated in a while and will be deprecated at some point in the future
+# WARNING - This project has not been updated in a while and may be deprecated at some point in the future

 # KFXSesameView